 XAUUSD Position Size Calculator

-Estimate an appropriate lot size for XAUUSD (Gold) using your account balance, risk input, entry price and stop loss.
+Calculate XAUUSD position size instantly using your account balance, risk percentage, entry price, and stop loss.
+This Gold lot size calculator helps you control risk on every trade and avoid overexposure.
 Results are estimates and depend on broker specifications (contract size, tick value, lot steps) and execution.

 Educational only.
 Not financial advice.
 No guarantees — use as a planning tool and verify your platform symbol settings.